 The Chase Sapphire Reserve is one of the hottest premium credit cards with a number of solid perks, including Priority Pass airport lounge access.
 I’ve used its Priority Pass membership a countless number of times and it is still one of the few cards that I always keep in my wallet.

 But what exactly can you expect with Chase Sapphire Reserve lounge access and what access do guests get?

-The Chase Sapphire Reserve offers Priority Pass lounge access for you and up to two guests.
+The Chase Sapphire Reserve offers Priority Pass Select airport lounge access for you and up to two guests.

-Priority Pass offers different types of memberships but the type of membership given to Chase Sapphire Reserve holders is the equivalent of “Prestige” which would normally cost you $400 and wouldn’t even allow free guests — so this is an extremely valuable perk just in terms of its monetary value.
+Priority Pass offers different types of memberships but the type of membership given to Chase Sapphire Reserve holders is Priority Pass Select, which is essentially the equivalent of “Prestige” which would normally cost you $400 and wouldn’t even allow free guests.
+So this is an extremely valuable perk just in terms of its monetary value.

 Priority Pass lounges vary in quality and services offered.

-The Chase Sapphire Reserve was unique when it was released in that it offered the Priority Pass access to the cardholder and to every guest traveling on the same itinerary.
-As a point of comparison the Platinum Card from American Express only allows two guests and the Citi Prestige limits access to two guests/immediate family (I still think the Platinum Card has the best lounge access).
+The Chase Sapphire Reserve was unique when it was released in that it offered Priority Pass access to the cardholder and to every guest traveling on the same itinerary.

 Do authorized users get Priority Pass?

 Each authorized user will get their own Priority Pass so they can get access into airport lounges along with two additional guests.
 The annual fee for each authorized user is $75 so you could consider this a heavily discounted Priority Pass membership.

 This is the most valuable benefit for Chase Sapphire Reserve authorized users, though there are some other perks as well.